-In the lead-up to and aftermath of the March 2004 Taiwan presidential elections, crossstrait tensions increased.
+In the lead-up to and aftermath of the March 2004 Taiwan presidential elections, cross-strait tensions increased.
 On September 1, 2003, for instance, Taiwan authorities added the words "Issued in Taiwan" to Taiwan passports, reportedly to avoid confusion between the PRC and Taiwan.
 A seemingly innocuous change, the decision appealed to Taiwan nationalists and irritated Beijing, which responded by saying that the move demonstrated Taiwan was "inching toward independence."
 In December 2003, as the Taiwan referendum debate heated up, PRC officials publicly warned Taiwan that further moves toward independence could result in a PRC military response.
-In late March 2004, during election protests in Taiwan, the PRC's Taiwan Affairs Office warned that China would "not sit by watching should the post-election situation in Taiwan get out of control..."
-Taiwan's continuing domestic political polarization suggests that the cross-strait relationship will continue to be seen as a tool for political leverage and advancement.
+But as has happened in the past, tensions appear to have eased in the election's aftermath.
+In the first few days of January 2005, the two sides appeared poised to begin negotiations on re-starting direct cross-strait charter flights during the Lunar New Year holiday in February.
+Direct charter flights were held during the Lunar New Year in 2003, but were not in 2004 because of heightened tensions preceding the Taiwan presidential election.